RESOStandards/transport/web-api-core.md

 Additionally, there are RESO requirements beyond those of OData.
 For instance, Web API Servers MUST expose at least one Property, Member, Office, Media, or InternetTracking Data Dictionary resource in order to be certified.

-There are also authentication requirements which, at the time of writing, are servers that MUST support OAuth2 Auth Tokens OR Client Credentials.
+There are also authentication requirements which, at the time of writing, are servers that MUST support OAuth2 Auth Tokens, Client Credentials OR Authozation Code.

 The Web API Core testing rules ensure that server metadata are compliant, the data types provided by the RESO Data Dictionary support a minimum set of query operations valid for their types, that the query and response format are correct, and that the results logically match the query that was being used.